gnunicorn/blog/_drafts/introducing-the-tech-creationist-canvas.md

 #### The experiment continues

-Though I am quite happy with the state the Tech Creationist Canvas is at right now, I do consider it living experiment, too.
-Over the next couple of weeks I will use the Tech Creationist Canvas to describe existing (and upcoming) tech ventures in a series about OpenSource and Community-driven Businesses.
+Though I am quite happy with the state the Tech Creationist Canvas is at right now, I do consider it a living experiment too.
+Over the next couple of weeks I will use the Tech Creationist Canvas to describe existing (and upcoming) tech ventures in a series about Open Source and Community-driven Businesses.
 If you want to see the Canvas in action, wait for what's coming.

-**I'd like to have your feedback and input**, too: What do you think about the Canvas?
+**I'd like to have your feedback and input**: What do you think about the Canvas?
 Does it work for your case?
 Or are you feeling/knowing something important is missing if you model through that?
 Please let me know, through the comments here, [Github Issues](https://github.com/ligthyear/tech-creationist-canvas/issues) or [emailed directly](mailto:ben[at]create-build-execute[dot]com).

 ---